How to Spatchcock A Chicken

 In layman terms, spatchcocking means to remove the spine of a chicken and press down on the breast bone, so that the chicken lays completely flat during the cooking process.
 It sounds complicated, but it is actually incredibly easy and straight-forward.

 - No trussing or kitchen twine required – does anyone enjoy trussing poultry?
-The answer is no. I hate it.
+The answer is no.

 - Since the chicken lays completely flat, all of the chicken skin is exposed to the heat of the oven. this yields super crispy, caramelized skin over the entirety of the bird.

 - The trickiest part of roasting a chicken is timing.
 White meat (the breasts) cooks and dries out faster than dark meat (legs and thighs).
 With a traditional trussed chicken, it can be hard not to overcook the breasts as the legs finish cooking.
 Since spatchcocked birds lay completely flat, this method produces even cooking in both the breasts and legs.
-The unevenness of your oven heat is actually the reason why this works so well —> read this post for more detail.
+The unevenness of your oven heat is actually the reason why this works so well —> read this guide for more information.
 No need to flip or rotate the pan.

 - Since spatchcocked poultry cooks faster (more surface area, more heat exposure), this allows you to roast at higher temperatures, which also helps yield perfectly golden, crispy skin.